beshoyr100/IT-U-Humanitarian-SOS-SMS/README.md

 # Humanitarian SOS SMS

-As part of the design and data labs to design a shelter; we had a lot of problems with data.
-Also we learned a lot about peoples suffering with different humanitarian crisis.
+As part of the design and data labs at IT:U to design a shelter for displaced people; we had a lot of problems with data.
+Also, we learned a lot about peoples' suffering with different humanitarian crises.

-We designed a simple Python GUI application where people can add their SOS messages to a main feed annonymosly reporting to everyone about anything happening in their surroundings.
+For our project, we designed a simple Python GUI application that allows people to anonymously submit SOS messages to a shared feed, enabling them to report anything happening in their surroundings to others immediately.

 ## Features

-- **Main Feed**: Displays messages with timestamps which represents a call for help or defining a danger somewhere to everyone else.
+- **Main Feed**: Displays messages with timestamps that represent calls for help or warnings about dangers in the surroundings.
 - **"+" Button**: Opens a message input window to add new messages #annonymosly#.
 - **Dataset**: Messages are saved to a JSON file (`messages.json`) *A sort of a simple database just for now*.
 - **Auto-close**: The input window closes automatically after sending a message.